SpongePowered/SpongeDocs/source/server/getting-started/jre.rst

 Java is needed to run Sponge and Minecraft: Java Edition.
 You most likely already have Java, but you may need to update it.

-Sponge requires Java 8 (specifically ``1.8.0_40`` or above) at this time.
+Sponge requires Java 8 (specifically ``1.8.0_20`` or above) at this time.
 Older Java versions are deprecated and will not work with Sponge.
 The difference between major versions of Java (6, 7, 8) is significant, and older versions cannot run Sponge properly.
-Currently Sponge will not run with Java 9.
+Currently, Sponge will not run with versions of Java greater than 8.

 Installing Java
 ===============